 A duvet cover is a soft flat bag or case that slips over the duvet or the comforter, similar to a pillowcase.
 This removable cover is open on one end and typically has a button or zipper closure.
 Many covers also have ties sewn into the interior to hold the duvet insert or comforter in place and keep it from sliding around.

 Both comforters and duvets can benefit from this protective layer.
 A duvet cover will keep your bedding germ-free and prevent wear and tear.
-Plus, you can easily change the look of your bed by swapping out the cover.
+Plus, you can easily change the look of your bed by swapping out the cover, and you may even want to pair it with a coverlet.

 Our Amerisleep Percale Duvet Cover Set